Tag Archive for: Medicine

-In 2018, Dr. Fares Gouzi submitted a proposal to the MUSE call for projects, which aims to support the educational transformation of training programs.
-His project, titled “Digital Laboratory for Preclinical Sciences,” was selected as a winner.
+In 2018, Dr. Fares GOUZI participated in the MUSE call for proposals, which aimed to support the pedagogical transformation of educational programs.
+He was selected as a winner for his project titled “Digital Laboratory for Preclinical Sciences.”

-Dr. Gouzi’s project is in line with MUSE’s objectives
+Dr. Gouzi's project is in line with MUSE's goals

-Dr. Gouzi participated in and won MUSE’s Take Off 1 program, which aims to support educational transformation.
+Dr. Gouzi participated in and was a winner of MUSE’s Take Off 1 program, which aims to support educational transformation.
 To better understand Dr. Gouzi’s project, one must first understand what preclinical sciences are.
 These preclinical disciplines form the foundation of thefirst cycle of health studies.
-There are seven of them: Anatomy, Histology, Embryology, Biophysics, Physiology, Cell Biology, Biochemistry… and they are studied during thesecond andthird years of health studies.
+There are seven of them: Anatomy, Histology, Embryology, Biophysics, Physiology, Cell Biology, and Biochemistry… and they are studied during thesecond andthird years of health studies.

 To carry out his project, Dr. Gouzi, who also teaches physiology, enlisted the help of his fellow doctors and faculty members.
 Together, they created the Reflection Group for the Teaching of Preclinical Health Sciences (GRESP), bringing together a dozen volunteer faculty members.
 This GRESP met twice a month for several hours over the course of a year to discuss the project together.

 As mentioned earlier, lectures played a significant role in health studies education.
-The GRESP project aims to reorganize the curriculum and incorporate more practical work and tutorials.
-To implement the project, the instructors selected the course unit titled “Respiratory Systems,” which is taught in the second year of the health studies program.
-The ultimate goal is to create a curriculum that combines active learning with a multidisciplinary approach.
+The GRESP project aims to reorganize the curriculum and incorporate more practical work and guided instruction.
+To implement the project, the faculty selected the course unit titled “Respiratory Systems,” which is taught in the second year of the health studies program.
+The ultimate goal is to develop a curriculum that combines active learning with a multidisciplinary approach.

 But then, what is it? :

 Active learning aims to engage students in their learning process.
-Instead of simply listening and absorbing information, students think critically, engage hands-on, take notes, and interact with one another as well as with the instructor.
+Instead of simply listening to and absorbing information, students reflect, experiment, take notes, and interact with one another as well as with the instructor.
 This approach requires organizing students into smaller groups.
-That is why, with the GRESP project, the proportion of lectures has decreased from 77% to 34% to make room for more practical work and guided instruction.
+That is why, as part of the GRESP project, the proportion of lectures has been reduced from 77% to 34% to make room for more hands-on activities and guided instruction.

 • Interdisciplinarity